sap-linuxlab/demo.sap_install/assets/doc/05-templates-vmware.md

 There are two kinds of templates:

 1. Job Templates - these are connections to the playbooks.
 You add the credentials, the inventory, variables etc. on which this playbook should run
-2. Workflow templates - these are used to orchestrate Job templates, and pedefined jobs, such as inventory refresh,  based on success or failure of the previous template
+2. Workflow templates - these are used to orchestrate Job templates, and predefined jobs, such as inventory refresh,  based on success or failure of the previous template

 ## Test your configuration